LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Results and Analysis

-Table \ref{tab:resnet} summarizes the validation accuracies of different activations over MNIST, CIFAR-10 and CIFAR-100 datasets with pre-activation ResNet.
+Table \ref{tab:resnet} shows the validation accuracies on MNIST, CIFAR-10 and CIFAR-100 datasets for different activations with pre-activation ResNet.
 The depth of ResNet is $20$ for MNIST and $164$ for CIFAR datasets.
-The training is performed for the $200$ epochs using the \textit{categorical cross-entropy} loss.
-It is observed that the proposed $LiSHT$ activation function outperforms the other activation functions with a record accuracies of $99.59\%$ and $92.92\%$, and $75.32\%$ over MNIST, CIFAR-10 and CIFAR-100 datasets, respectively.
+We train the model for $200$ epochs using the cross-entropy objective function.
+It is observed that $LiSHT$ outperforms the other activation functions on MNIST, CIFAR-10 and CIFAR-100 datasets, and achieves $99.59\%$ and $92.92\%$, and $75.32\%$ accuracy, respectively.
 Moreover, a significant improvement has been shown by $LiSHT$ on CIFAR datasets.
 The unbounded, symmetric and more non-linear properties of the proposed $LiSHT$ activation function facilitates better and efficient training as compared to the other activation functions such as $Tanh$, $ReLU$ and $Swish$.
 The unbounded and symmetric nature of $LiSHT$ leads to the more exploration of weights and positive and negative gradients to tackle the gradient diminishing and exploding problems.